SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/02localstorage.rst

 Local storage
 ==============

-The Kid Web Service SDK allows you to quickly store, check if stored, get stored and logout **user** using the Android local properties.
+The Kid Web Service SDK allows you to quickly and swiftly manage your session.

-This is done using the **interface service** named **ISessionService** and its methods.
+This is done using the **ISessionService** and its methods.

 Store a user